ophub/luci-app-amlogic/README.md

 6. CPU Settings: Set the CPU scheduling policy (default settings are recommended), which can be set as required.

+Note: Some functions such as `Install OpenWrt` and `CPU Settings` will automatically hide inapplicable functions according to different devices and environments.

 ## KVM virtual machine usage instructions

 For boxes with excess performance, you can install the [Armbian](https://github.com/ophub/amlogic-s9xxx-armbian) system first, and then install the KVM virtual machine to achieve multi-system use.
 The compilation of the OpenWrt system can be done by using the [mk_qemu-aarch64_img.sh](https://github.com/unifreq/openwrt_packit/blob/master/mk_qemu-aarch64_img.sh) script developed by [unifreq](https://github.com/unifreq/openwrt_packit).
 Please refer to the [qemu-aarch64-readme.md](https://github.com/unifreq/openwrt_packit/blob/master/files/qemu-aarch64/qemu-aarch64-readme.md) document for installation and usage instructions.
 The OpenWrt qemu firmware for `Online Download Update` in the plugin is powered by [breakings](https://github.com/breakings/OpenWrt).